-From the PushEngage homepage, click on Start My Free Trial:
+From the PushEngage homepage, click on Take PushEngage for a Test Drive:

 Then, select the pricing plan that works for you.
 PushEngage’s free plan covers up to 2500 subscribers and 120 notification campaigns per month.
 Depending on the size of your business and your goals, you may need to purchase a subscription:

-Next, enter your information including your email and website URL and click Start My Free Plan:
+Next, enter your information including your name and email and click Setup Your Account: